-If the College is closed and classes are cancelled due to inclement weather on the day of the scheduled CLEP testing, the testing will be cancelled for that date.
+If the College is closed and classes are canceled due to inclement weather on the day of the scheduled CLEP testing, the testing will be canceled for that date.
 Closings and cancellations are announced on local radio stations and the College homepage.

 Other Helpful Information: